Skip To Content

 }

-After the initial request is submitted you can use the jobId to periodically check the status of the job and messages as described in the topic Checking job status.
-Once the job has successfully completed, you use the jobId to retrieve the results.
+After the initial request is submitted, you can use the jobId value to periodically check the status of the job and messages as described in Check job status.
+Once the job has successfully completed, you use the jobId value to retrieve the results.
 To track the status, you can make a request of the following form:

 http://<analysis url>/FindPointClusters/jobs/<jobId>